 Start Where You Are

-Correctional nurses are rarely in power positions yet we have the power to take action that can lead to powerful good.
+Correctional nurses are rarely in power positions, yet we have the power to take action that can lead to powerful good.
 Small actions can have big consequences.
 In the complex social structure of a correctional community, a courageous nurse doing the right thing can have a huge impact.
 Chaos Theory suggests that very small changes, such as the movement of a butterfly’s wings, can change the course of our climate.
-We already know what the actions we take in our nursing practice such as initiating an asthma treatment or identifying alcohol withdrawal can do for our patients.
+We already know what the actions we take in our nursing practice, such as initiating an asthma treatment or identifying a patient in alcohol withdrawal, can do for our patients.
 Correctional nurses have the power to be a force for good in whatever environment we find ourselves.

 Have you had opportunity to be a force for good in a correctional setting?
 Share your story in the comments section of this post.